john-bauer/newsflash/README.md

 ### Defects
 - Update page on forward/backwards navigation on search page ✅
+- If keyword is changed, set current page to 1.

 ## Note on Rate Limits
 Currently, this app is limited to 500 requests per day.